 This challenge has dramatically increased the complexities and uncertainties of Brexit negotiations.
 The announcement effectively starts a two-year independence campaign.
 In an already disadvantageous negotiating position, Theresa May is now open to having the Scottish issue used as leverage against her throughout the process (see political analysis).

 Former Prime Minister Tony Blair said in January 2016, that he thinks Scotland will leave the United Kingdom if the United Kingdom leaves the European Union (see BBC report).
-The U.S. bank JP Morgan said on 29 June 2016 it now expects Scotland to vote for independence and introduce its own currency before Britain leaves the European Union in 2019 (see press report).
+The U.S. bank JP Morgan said on 29 June 2016 it now expects Scotland to vote for independence and introduce its own currency before Britain leaves the European Union (see press report).
 Scotland is looking to open its own trade representations abroad and signed its first economic collaboration declaration with Bavaria on 24 March 2017 (see press report).